Graveyard Tour — Shiloh Lutheran Church

 The Church by Many Names

-The original church has been referred to somewhat differently in various records over the years, one term being “The Old Deutsch Meeting House.”
+The original church has been referred to somewhat differently in various records over the years.
+One of its names was “The Old Deutsch Meeting House.”
 The term “Deutsch” is the German language word for “German.”
-Over time, the pronunciation of the word “Deutsch” (pronounced “Doitch”) erroneously evolved to “Dutch,” resulting in the reference, “The Old Dutch Meeting House,” even though the members were most certainly German — not Dutch.
+Over time, the pronunciation of the word “Deutsch” (pronounced “Doitch”) erroneously evolved to “Dutch,” resulting in the reference, “The Old Dutch Meeting House,” even though the members were most certainly German, not Dutch.

 As previously mentioned, Moravian records include the use of the name, “The German Church Beyond (or By, Near, On) Muddy Creek” — or simplified to “Muddy Creek.”
 In 1813 the church was named Gerber’s Church, because of the gift of two acres of land for the church building and graveyard from George Gerber’s 245-acre plantation.